Xcore Nutrition 100% Whey Hydro Isolate Supplement Review

 Let's translate this list of ingredients into human language.

-Each scoop of this supplement is 28g.
-Of these 28g, 27g are “iXPB Peptides Fusion”.
-The rest refers to the other ingredients (flavorings, dyes, etc.)
+Each scoop of this supplement has 28g.
+Of these 28g, 27g are "iXPB Peptides Fusion".
+The rest refers to the other ingredients (Flavorings, colorings, etc.)

-Basically it's a protein blend. isolated whey, concentrated and hydrolyzed with an addition of BCAA's, L-Glycine and L-Glutamine.
+Basically, it's a blend of whey protein isolate, concentrate and hydrolyzed with an addition of BCAA's, L-Glycine and L-Glutamine.

 These are the nutritional values of this supplement in the strawberry version.